Fabric Glossary for Women's Lingerie

-- A rubber like polymer, which maintains its elasticity over a wide range of temperatures.
+- A rubber-like polymer, which maintains its elasticity over a wide range of temperatures.
 Used inside the lace top of hold-up stockings to cling to the skin and keep the stocking up without garters.

 - A natural filament fiber produced by the silkworm in the construction of its cocoon.
-Most silk is collected from cultivated caterpillars; Tussah silk, or wild silk, is a thicker, shorter fiber produced by caterpillars in their natural habitat.
+Most silk is collected from cultivated caterpillars.
+Tussah silk, or wild silk, is a thicker, shorter fiber produced by caterpillars in their natural habitat.
 Most silk comes from Asia, primarily China.

 - A type of knit fabric that is firm, yet can also be knit to give a little stretch.
-Simplex has a mechanical stretch meaning that it stretches evenly in all directions.
+Simplex has a mechanical stretch - meaning it stretches evenly in all directions.
 However, like our skin, it can stretch, but wants to bounce back to it's original state.
 Therefore, it's a perfect "second skin" fabric.

 - Soutache consists of loops similar to a ribbon, made of silk or other material, primarily attached by hand on fabric in an intricate pattern.
 Soutache is both used in lingerie and swimwear and represents one of the most sophisticated types of workmanships used by lingerie designers.

 - Soy fabric is made from the leftover dregs from soybean oil or tofu production.
 The protein is extracted and the fiber spun into cloth.
 It is an excellent recycle scenario that makes this fabric eco-friendly.
 Similar to natural silk, it is common for there to be occasional slubs in the soy fabric, which adds to its natural beauty.

 Soy is incredibly soft and silky and is otherwise known as vegetable cashmere.
 Soy is as easy to care for as any cotton T-shirt.